The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Comparability of the Nontangential Maximal Function and the Square Function

 \begin{proof} We observe that first two terms on the righthand side of (\ref{e1}) can both be bounded by $K\int_{\dom}N_r^2(\nabla u) d\sigma$.
 Recall that the last term $\frac{K}{r}\|\nabla u\|^2_{L^2(\Omega)}$ appears there due to averaging of (\ref{e11}).
 This last averaging is however unnecessary as the righthand side of (\ref{e11}) can be directly bounded by a multiple of $\int_{\dom}N_r^2(\nabla u) d\sigma$.
 From this (\ref{e34}) follows. \end{proof}

-We note that Lemma \ref{l3} holds regardless of the size of Carleson norm $C(r_0)$.
 We would like to establish an analogue of Lemma \ref{l3} for values $p$ different from $2$.
 In order to do that we first observe that a local version of Lemma \ref{l3} is also true:

 \begin{lemma} Consider an operator $L$ defined on a subset $2U\times(0,r)$ of ${\R}^n_+$, with $r \simeq \mbox{diam}(U)$.
 Then there exists $K>0$ depending only on the ellipticity constant $\Lambda$, dimension $n$ and the Carleson norm of coefficients such that